Avoiding weeks of misery = flu shot

 Don’t put off the flu shot.
 Go into nearly any pharmacy, and ask for your flu shot.
 It is free.
 All you need is your OHIP card.

-I know a few of my friends had wondered, “Where is Bob?” during this year’s municipal elections.
-There were some Mississauga municipal candidates: good and worthy people for the offices they are contesting, and also personal friends.
+I know a few of my friends had wondered, “Where is Bob?” during the 2018 municipal elections.
+There were some Mississauga municipal candidates: good and worthy people for the offices they contested, and also personal friends.
 I managed to help out in the waning days of the campaign.

 After the Ontario election, I and my colleagues all needed the month of June to clean out our campaign office; constituency office; and Queen’s Park office.
 That was a of of work to do within just a few weeks.

-I had to promise my doctor that I would relax for the first few days (although he does want me on my feet doing light walking).
-I am not yet skating or running, but walking just fine, and looking forward to resuming the things I have always enjoyed.
-My target date to be back on the ice and in goal is during November.
+Following my doctor’s recuperation advice, I was back skating, and in goal again, by mid-November.
 Many thanks to the team at Credit Valley Hospital, where Dr. Don Coughlan and a great team in surgery looked after me.
 I walked in and walked out within a few hours.